 Ogden is a city with a rather rich history of climbing and a large variety of stone.
 A majority of the rock you'll find here is quartzite, however you'll come across a bit of everything from limestone to conglomerate.
-With ascents dating back over thirty years, there is no surprise that names such as Alex and Greg Lowe have had their hands in some of the most classic routes in the area.
+With ascents dating back over thirty years, there is no surprise that names such as George and Greg Lowe have had their hands in some of the most classic routes in the area.

 A recent growth of new routes and rising popularity has made Ogden a contender for "climbing city of the year".
 With accessibility so close to the city, you can be up climbing routes after work and back home in time for a late dinner.